ibexa/documentation-developer/docs/api/graphql.md

 ## Authentication

 GraphQL for eZ Platform supports session-based authentication.
-You can get your session cookie by logging in through the interface, or through a REST request.
+You can get your session cookie by logging in through the interface or through a REST request.

 ## Usage